zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 The place is placed in the place where the mutual is higher.

 [APZ 123.5] (#apz123 .5) {#apz123 .5 .ref .apz} "How to put himself in high position
-The link is placed in the lower positionWill there be minds?”
+The link is placed in the lower positionWill there be minds?"
 'I am most of the juicers help.
 Tepy took the Buddha because of me.
 Doctrine was taken up, Sanghaya clothed, killed animals, by trumping, misbehaving in the room, Rahamera separated himself from the drink by lying.
 I read the text in the text.
 Solve the problems